 Happy month, my friends!
 As you might know, I manage Twitter.About.com for About.com.
-As usual, I kept SEO in mind which made the topics a little whacky.
+As usual, I kept SEO in mind, which made the topics a little wacky.
 You’d be really surprised to know how many people search for “arianna grande twitter,” for example.
 Tens of thousands of people every month.
 And the competition, in comparison, is ridiculously low.

-Next I wrote about two topics that people relentlessly ask about and search for, so I decided to weigh in: the best URL shorteners for Twitter and the whys and hows people unfollow on Twitter.
-I feel like the unfollowing thing has gotten out of control, which I laid into in the article.
-I know that it’s so simple to feel like Twitter is a popularity contest, because there are numbers next to your profile, but it isn’t.
+Next, I wrote about two topics that people relentlessly ask about and search for, so I decided to weigh in: the best URL shorteners for Twitter and the whys and hows people unfollow on Twitter.
+I feel like the unfollowing thing has gotten out of control, which I delve into with the article.
+I know that it’s so easy to feel like Twitter is a popularity contest, because there are numbers next to your profile, but it isn’t.
 Do you have people who respond to you almost every time you Tweet?
 That’s what you want – quality followers.
 Quality followers are people who actually give a crap about what you say.
-And if they don’t, let them unfollow.
+And, if they don’t, let them unfollow.

 Until next month.

 Did you enjoy this content?
 Take a look at how BuzzFarmers can help you increase revenue with a highly-optimized business blog.